-Permits shall require continuous monitoring of diversions for each point of diversion and other conditions necessary to demonstrate compliance with permit terms relating to bypass flows, season of diversion, and rate of diversion.
-For purposes of this Section, "continuous" means at time intervals of 1 hour or less.
+Permits shall require continuous monitoring of diversions for each point of diversion. and other conditions necessary to demonstrate compliance with permit terms relating to bypass flows, season of diversion, and rate of diversion.
+For purposes of this sSection, "continuous" means at time intervals of one hour or less.
+Permits shall also require other conditions necessary to demonstrate compliance with permit terms relating to bypass flows, season of diversion, and rate of diversion.